Lileep/AnCDK/README.md

  This repo is the Sponge version of this plugin, you may go to the open-source repo link at the bottom of this repo if you need the Bukkit/Spigot version.

-## Feature
+## Features

 1. Automatic CDK generation of more than 9-bit
 2. CDK of same types can be generated in batches
 3. Flexible command execution source (console/player)
+4. Execute multiple commands once
-4. highly customizable configs
+5. highly customizable configs
-5. CDK adding manually
+6. CDK adding manually
-6. Support CDK exporting in batches
+7. Support CDK exporting in batches
-7. Support SQL
+8. Support SQL
-8. Support multiple languages
+9. Support multiple languages
-9. Feel free to reply if you have any suggestions, it may become a feature of this plugin in future~
+10. Feel free to reply if you have any suggestions, it may become a feature of this plugin in future~

 ## Commands